isawangyx/tp/docs/UserGuide.md

 <br>

-### Deleting a patron : `pdelete`
+### Deleting a person : `pdelete`
-Deletes the specified patron from patrons list.
+Deletes the specified person from persons list.

 Format: `pdelete INDEX`

-* Deletes the patron at the specified `INDEX`.
+* Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed patrons list.
+* The index refers to the index number shown in the displayed persons list.
 * The index **must be a positive integer** 1, 2, 3, …​

 <box type="warning" seamless>

-**Caution**: Deleting a patron also deletes their associated bookings!
+**Caution**: Deleting a person also deletes their associated bookings!

 </box>

 Examples:
-* `list` followed by `delete 2` deletes the 2nd patron in the patrons list.
+* `list` followed by `delete 2` deletes the 2nd person in the persons list.
-* `find Betsy` followed by `delete 1` deletes the 1st patron in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 <br>

-### Finding patrons by name: `find`
+### Finding persons by name: `find`

-Finds all patrons whose names contain any of the specified **full-word** keywords (case-insensitive), and displays them as a list with index numbers.
+Finds all persons whose names contain any of the specified **full-word** keywords (case-insensitive), and displays them as a list with index numbers.

 Format:
 `find KEYWORD [MORE_KEYWORDS]...`